-Research data shall normally be retained in the unit where they were produced.
-Research data shall be retained in such a manner that they are accessible for inspection and copying by authorized representatives of Case Western Reserve University at reasonable times and in a reasonable manner.
+Research data will normally be retained in the unit where they are produced.
+Research data must be retained in such a manner that they are accessible for inspection and copying by authorized representatives of Case Western Reserve University at reasonable times and in a reasonable manner.